 |Title:||Assistant Men's Basketball Coach|

-David Doino enters his seventh season as an assistant coach with the North Carolina Wesleyan men’s basketball program.
+David Doino enters his eighth season as an assistant coach with the North Carolina Wesleyan men’s basketball program.
 A 2005 graduate of Virginia Wesleyan College with a degree in communications, Doino joined the Bishops in the summer of 2007 after serving three years as assistant coach at his alma mater.
 While on staff, he helped lead the Marlins to the 2006 D-III National Championship.